 The only way you can contract Lyme disease is through a tick bite.
 About 50% of all the ticks found in the northeast region of the country are infected with the parasite Borrelia Burgdorferi responsible for Lyme disease.
-If you develop the telltale bulls-eye rash (medically referred to as Erythema Migrans), there is no disputing that fact that you have Lyme disease, but not all patients report having the rash.
+If you develop the telltale bulls-eye rash (medically referred to as Erythema Migrans), there is no disputing the fact that you have Lyme disease, but not all patients report having the rash.

-Ticks vary from the size of a poppy seed to a sesame seed, which makes them hard to see; and they prefer latching onto hard-to-see areas of the body such as armpits, groin, or scalp, so it’s likely you won’t notice its presence.
+Ticks vary from the size of a poppy seed to a sesame seed, which makes them hard to see; and they prefer latching onto hard-to-see areas of the body such as armpits, groin, or scalp, so it’s likely you won’t notice their presence.
 This means, more often than not, you won’t know if you’ve been bitten, and by the time you start feeling sick – the incubation period for Lyme ranges from a few days to a few weeks – the tick will be long gone.

-2) Lyme disease symptoms are very similar to other non-tick borne chronic illnesses.
+2) Lyme disease symptoms are very similar to other non-tick-borne chronic illnesses.

 Another factor that can make it difficult to obtain an accurate diagnosis is the similarity of symptoms that present with Lyme and other tick-borne diseases (fever, chills, fatigue, headache, and joint aches) with those of many other non-tick borne illnesses, such as flu and other viral or bacterial infections.